sveltejs/svelte/documentation/docs/98-reference/.generated/client-warnings.md

 ### state_return_not_proxyable

 ```
-The argument passed to a `$state` in a return statement must be a plain object or array.
+The argument passed to a `$state` call in a return statement must be a plain object or array.
 Otherwise, the `$state` call will have no effect
 ```

 ### transition_slide_display